 In 2017, the Chicago Metropolitan Agency for Planning approved a $10 million construction grant for construction of the Dempster Line.
 That construction grant is funded through the Federal Congestion Mitigation Air Quality (CMAQ) 2018-2022 program.
-Though the schedule for the Dempster Line is subject to change, construction is currently anticipated to take place in 2019-2020 with service launching in 2020.
+Though the schedule for the Dempster Line is subject to change, construction is currently anticipated to begin in 2021.

 Stakeholder and public outreach is ongoing throughout the study process.